robashton/blog/input/pages/Purerl updates - Typed routes in Stetson/content.markdown

 # How it was

-The initial blast of [Stetson](https://github.com/id3as/purescript-erl-stetson) was thrown up around [Cowboy](https://github.com/ninenines/cowboy) with the express goal of "getting me started on our first client project written in Purerl.
+The initial blast of [Stetson](https://github.com/id3as/purescript-erl-stetson) was thrown up around [Cowboy](https://github.com/ninenines/cowboy) with the express goal of "getting me started on our first client project written in Purerl".
 As such it wasn't fancy and routing/dispatch looked like this.

 ```haskell